-- Nearly 5.6 million people have sought refuge in other countries
+- More than 5.4 million people have sought refuge in other countries

-- 13 million people are in need of humanitarian assistance, nearly half of them are children
+- 15.3 million people are in need of humanitarian assistance, nearly half of them are children

 - With one in every three schools across Syria destroyed, damaged or used for military purposes, 2.4 million children in Syria are out of school

-- Over half of the hospitals and health centres across Syria have been damaged, meaning that they are either completely out-of-service, or partially functional
+- More than 40% of the hospitals and health centres across Syria have been damaged, meaning that they are either completely out-of-service, or partially functional

 Sources: UNHCR, UNICEF, UNOCHA, WFP, WHO